ricardocassiano04/postgresql-scripts-linux/README.md

-# PostgreSQL  - Scripts diversos para Linux
+# PostgreSQL  - Scripts for Debian Gnux/Linux and its derivatives.

-## PostgreSQL  - Scripts diversos para Linux (Debian e derivados).

-Esses scripts são apenas para testes e estudos.

-Não recomendado para uso em produção.
+These scripts are only for tests and study purposes only.

+Not recommended for production environment.